 The construction of the town defense walls in Bystrzyca Kłodzka was started before 1319 on the initiative of the vogt Jakub Rücker.
 For its erection, king John of Bohemia granted the town full legal independence, which put Bystrzyca in the group of royal towns.
-At first, there were only two entry gates: Kłodzka and Water, in 1400 the Wyszków Gate was pierced, and around 1500, a New Gate was erected in its place.
-Already in the sixteenth century fortifications were in poor condition, as evidenced by the three recorded collapses of wall fragments.
-Despite renovations in 1645, they were gradually demolished from the mid-18th century.
-Also in the nineteenth century, the New Gate and the Kłodzko Gate were demolished, from which only the tower remained.
-In 1870, the moat was filled in, where the gardens were arranged.
+At first, there were only two entry gates: Kłodzka and Water, in 1400 the Wyszków Gate was pierced, and around 1580, a New Gate was erected in its place.

-The Water Gate, also called Low or Mountain, was erected after 1319 on a square plan with dimensions of 7 to 7 meters.
-Inside, there is a pointed passage with a barrel vault.
-From the suburbs side, the panel is visible in the face of the wall, acting as a guide of the grille and the grille itself.
-From the town side, there are visible external stairs leading to the room above the passage.
-The battlement and the pyramid-shaped brick cap were added in 1568.
+The Water Gate, also called Low or Mountain Gate, was built on a quadrangle plan with dimensions of about 5 x 6 meters.
+Inside, at the ground floor level it received an ogival passage with a barrel vault.
+From the field side, on the face of the wall, a semi-circular recess was created, which acted as a portcullis guide.
+On the town side an external staircase was erected, leading to the room covered with a wooden ceiling above the passage.
+Above there was another room, illuminated by narrow arrwoslits.
+Battlement and a pyramidal brick top were added in 1568.

 Pilch J, Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.

 Przyłęcki M., Mury obronne miast Dolnego Śląska, Wrocław 1970.